James T. Minor

+James T. Minor is an American academic administrator and sociologist who has served as the Chancellor of Southern Illinois University Edwardsville since March 1, 2022.

 Academic background

-Minor's academic background is in Sociology with an emphasis in educational leadership and policy analysis.
+Minor's academic background is in sociology with an emphasis in educational leadership and policy analysis.
 Minor was born in Detroit, Michigan and graduated from Edwin Denby High School.
-He began his college career at Jackson State University in Jackson, Mississippi, where he received his B.A. in sociology, his M.A. in sociology from the University of Nebraska–Lincoln, and earned his Ph.D in Educational Leadership and Policy Analysis with a concentration in Higher Education at University of Wisconsin-Madison.
-After earning his Ph.D., Minor completed a post-doctoral appointment at the Pullias Center for the Higher Education at the University of Southern California conducting research on academic governance and post-secondary performance.
+He began his college career at Jackson State University in Jackson, Mississippi, where he received his BA in sociology in 1996.
+He earned his MA in sociology from the University of Nebraska–Lincoln.
+In 2001, and earned his PhD in Educational Leadership and Policy Analysis with a concentration in Higher Education at University of Wisconsin-Madison.
+After earning his PhD, Minor completed a post-doctoral appointment at the Pullias Center for the Higher Education at the University of Southern California conducting research on academic governance and post-secondary performance.

 Career

 Minor served as an assistant professor and a tenured associate professor at Michigan State University from 2004 to 2010.
-He suspended his academic post to serve as the Director of Higher Education Programs at the Southern Education Foundation from 2010 to 2014.
+He then served as the Director of Higher Education Programs at the Southern Education Foundation from 2010 to 2014.

 In 2014, Minor was appointed by the Obama Administration as the Deputy Assistant Secretary in the Office of Postsecondary Education in the U.S. Department of Education, initially under Secretary Arne Duncan, then under Secretary John King Jr until 2016.